Study less for online courses with a solid study plan + Feel determined and Confident as a student

 Try using a simple timer to aid your focus, using the Pomodoro technique.

 Apply Your Study Smarts

 But knowing when to study is just one piece of the puzzle.
 You also have to optimize the work you do when you are studying.
-The first skill to focus on his taking better notes.
+The first skill to focus on is taking better notes.

 Study notes matter!

-They are the foundation for reviewing and key to study less for online courses.
+They are the foundation for reviewing and a key to study less for online courses.
 Read through the note-taking series and understand how to get started with awesome notes.
 When done right, your notes will help you breeze through exams.